sandeepnkulkarni/kubernetes-tutorials/_posts/2020-06-17-add-worker-node.md

 In this tutorial, we will learn about how to add worker node to Kubernetes Cluster.
 To learn more about how to create a Kubernetes cluster, please refer [Create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP)](2020-06-17-single-node-k8s-ubuntu-gcp-kubeadm.md)

-In case you want to add worker node to the existing Kubernetes cluster, you can use `kubeadm join` command like below:
+In case you want to add worker node to an existing Kubernetes cluster, you can use `kubeadm join` command like below:

 ```
 kubeadm join 10.240.0.10:6443 --token qime8q.8mpf97fdxxxxxxxx \
     --discovery-token-ca-cert-hash sha256:8f61ee1955f194f6cc7a6888baf37447b29a86a93b214205154a8abdxxxxxxxx
 ```

+When you configure a fresh Kubernetes cluster using `kubeadm init`, you will get the token information as part of the output itself.

-Tokens have a default expiry period of 24 hrs, so in case you need to generate new token use below command:
+However, tokens have a default expiry period of 24 hrs, so in case you need to generate new token to join worker node, use below command:

 ```
 kubeadm token create --print-join-command
 ```